NimaTorbati/PumaSubmit/README.md

 trained to classify the input image type (primary or metastatic) based on segmentation result and the classification rules.' <img width="3100" height="1088" alt="stage1" src="https://github.com/user-attachments/assets/22003e0a-04cf-4b31-8e31-3d53966d641e" />

 Stage 2: 'The second stage of the proposed method.
-Initial tissue segmentation is per- formed using two SegFormer models, one for primary tissues and the other for metastatic tissues.
+Initial tissue segmentation is performed using two SegFormer models, one for primary tissues and the other for metastatic tissues.
 Due to the Segformer model’s poor performance in segmenting blood vessels, a U-Net model is trained separately for blood vessel detection and the results are refined using the tissue ensemble rules.
 Color code for tissue segmentation: red for tumor, blue